objectiv/objectiv.io/docs/docs/tracking/browser/api-reference/definitions/TagLocationOptions.md

 ### options.validate.locationUniqueness
-Sometimes the same piece of UI can have mutually exclusive variants.
-Eg: a menu switching to its mobile version via CSS.
+Sometimes the same piece of UI can have mutually exclusive variants, e.g. a menu switching to its mobile version via CSS.

 In those cases uniqueness checking can be disabled setting `validate.locationUniqueness` to false.